qiscus/qiscus-sdk-rest/README.md

 ## Authentication

-Add `QISCUS_SDK_SECRET` on every header's request, you can get the value from dashboard.qiscus.com
+Add `secret key` on every header's request, you can get the value from dashboard.qiscus.com

 ## Create room